dlinde/derived_features_titanic/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I used Kaggle's Titanic Dataset to understand:
+For this project, I used Kaggle's Titanic Dataset to:

-1. What factors explain who lived and died on the ship?
+1. Understand what factors explain who lived and died on the ship?
-2. How decision trees can reveal how those factors interact
+2. Demonstrate how decision trees can reveal how those factors interact
-3. How we can convert those insights into features that are legible to other estimators
+3. Show how we can convert those insights into features that are legible to other estimators

 ## File Descriptions <a name="files"></a>